Gamegod4/PentaSaber/README.md

 # PentaSaber
-A remake of PentaToggle, the old ChromaToggle game mode and old PentaMaul mode.
+A remake of the old ChromaToggle and PentaMaul game mode.
 Each saber has an alternate color activated by pressing trigger.
 Optional neutral blocks are inserted between transitions to smooth color switches.

 ## Current version and general note
 Built for 1.22.1, works up to 1.27.0<br/>